Tiotao/CS3245HW2/README.txt

 		'banana' : [2, 4, 7]
 	}

-This implementation makes sure that there is no repeataion of tokens stored in the dicitionary.
+This implementation makes sure that there is no repetition of tokens stored in the dictionary.
 It also allows us to sort the filename array into sorted posting array.

 In order to have skips in the postings list, we build a SkipList class.